Chiragks-1/aws-project/README.md

 # aws-project
-This is a project related to aws devops.
+This is a project related to aws devops pipeline.